ActiveWater is currently making some new changes to our partnerships that will be announced at the end of July! Stay tuned!

 In Asia, ActiveWater is partnered with the 501(c)(3) non-profit organizations, Lifewater International and Cambodian Hope Organization (CHO).

-Together, we are bringing clean water solutions, hygiene training, improved sanitation projects, and medical assistance to communities in need.
-To learn more about our partners, read their short biography below.
+Together, we are bringing clean water solutions, hygiene training, and improved sanitation projects to communities in need.
+To learn more about our partners, read their short biography below

-For more than three decades, Lifewater International has worked to bring clean water, health, and wholeness to impoverished communities around the globe.
+Since 1977, Lifewater International has worked to bring clean water, health, and wholeness to impoverished communities around the globe through focusing on contextually appropriate, low-tech development.
 A Christian not-for-profit organization, Lifewater has provided sustainable sources of clean water to more than two million people and trained thousands of gifted individuals in Africa, Asia, and Latin America to improve the well being of their people through water development and its accompanying work in sanitation and hygiene education.

 Cambodian Hope Organization